-Jim is a member of the Greensboro Regional Realtors Association, the Realtors Commercial Alliance, the North Carolina Association of Realtors, the National Association of Realtors and the International Council of Shopping Centers.
+Jim is a member of CCIM Institute, the National Association of Realtors and the International Council of Shopping Centers.
 Prior to his career in commercial real estate, Jim worked as a Commercial Loan Officer and Corporate Financial Analyst with BB&T in Winston-Salem and Greensboro, NC.

 Jim is a graduate of Wake Forest University with a Bachelor of Science in Business Administration.
-Jim also serves as president of the Kernersville Historic Preservation Society, is appointee to the Forsyth County Historic Resources Commission, and is a parent volunteer with The NCLA PTO.
+Jim is the past president of the Kernersville Historic Preservation Society, an appointee to the Forsyth County Historic Resources Commission, and is a parent volunteer with The NCLA PTO.

 Admitted to the North Carolina Bar in 2012, Joe is an attorney practicing with the Kernersville law firm of Coltrane, Grubbs & Whatley, PLLC.
 Joe is a general practice attorney, with experience in business/corporate law, bankruptcy, civil litigation, landlord/tenant law, real estate, family law, estate planning, and other areas of law.
 Joe is also a licensed North Carolina real estate agent.